Setting up a powered-speaker PA system

 - Add more microphones to the mixer, checking to see that each is working properly.

-- If you have keyboards or other instruments that connect directly to the mixer, plug them in as well.
-These may require 1/4" instrument cables to connect to the mixer.
+- If you have keyboards or other instruments that connect directly to the mixer, plug them.

 - Connect the monitor speakers to the appropriate mixer outputs and check that they’re working.